rikkimax/twp-d/manuscript/content/gettingstarted/helloworld.md

 Most code in this book will probably be using only one file.
 As such rdmd is the best method to use for these programs.
 In real world usage dmd is the way you should be compiling your code, as you get full control over the method used.
 For small scripts rdmd is perfactly acceptable like we are using it for.

 T> You may have noticed ``#!/usr/bin/env rdmd`` in the source file.
-T> This is for Nix* based operation systems.
+T> This is for *nix based operation systems.
 When the file has executable permissions, it allows it to execute.
 Without directly calling rdmd/dmd.
-T> For Windows change it to ``#!rdmd`` in fact this should also work for Nix* based systems as well.
+T> For Windows change it to ``#!rdmd`` in fact this should also work for *nix based systems as well.
 So from now on this will be used.
 T>
 T> **Example usage:**
 T>